ericdoi/kaggle-renthop-2017/README.md

 A public example Kaggle submission for Two Sigma Connect: Rental Listing Inquiries, 2017 [(Kaggle competition page)](kaggle.com/c/two-sigma-connect-rental-listing-inquiries)

 ## Description
-This competition was notable for its rich domain-specific features and manageable data size-- aside from a 80GB image dataset.
-However, the consensus was that image processing yielded little lift over the data in the standard numeric/text data.
+This competition was notable for its rich domain-specific features and manageable data size, aside from a 80GB image dataset (however, the consensus was that image processing yielded little lift over the data in the standard numeric/text data).

 The structure of this repository is modeled after Jeong-Yoon Lee's Kaggler Template (https://github.com/jeongyoonlee/kaggler-template).
 It is organized to make model runs reproducible and facilitate ensembling of out-of-fold model predictions.